Asiana says it will sue TV station after pilot name gaffe

-SAN FRANCISCO, July 15 (Reuters) - Asiana Airlines said Monday it will sue a TV station that incorrectly reported racially offensive names of four pilots onboard the flight that crash-landed in early July at San Francisco International Airport.
+SAN FRANCISCO (Reuters) - Asiana Airlines said Monday it will sue a TV station that incorrectly reported racially offensive names of four pilots onboard the flight that crash-landed in early July at San Francisco International Airport.

 An anchorwoman at KTVU, a Fox affiliate based in Oakland, California, fell victim on Friday to an apparent prank and reported four bogus pilot names, including “Sum Ting Wong” and “Wi Tu Low,” during the noon newscast.
 Within hours, the broadcast footage had gone viral on the Internet, drawing widespread criticism and ridicule.

-Note: (This story was corrected to remove inaccurate reference to anchorwoman taking leave of absence)